cj77821/DAPPS-Implementation/README.md

 ### Implementation of LPPEC
-The main source code can be found as /implementation/authentication
+The main source code can be found at /implementation/authentication